German Freedom Party: Ideology

-The program of the party was modeled after the one of the Dutch Party for Freedom, founded and led by Geert Wilders.
+The program of the party was modelled on that of the Dutch Party for Freedom, founded and led by Geert Wilders.

 Some German media have variously described the party as right-wing populist, islamophobic, and conservative.

 The party called for critical observation of imams, mosques, and Islamic schools and for a review of Islamic organizations to ensure their compliance with German laws, and condemned efforts to build a parallel legal structure based on sharia.

 International cooperation

-Freedom received support from Dutch politician Geert Wilders, leader and founder of the Party for Freedom, who announced his intention to include the party in his International Freedom Alliance project.
+Freedom party received support from Dutch politician Geert Wilders, leader and founder of the Party for Freedom, who announced his intention to include the party in his International Freedom Alliance project.
 Politician Oskar Freysinger of the Swiss People's Party gave a speech on the occasion of Freedom's founding event in Bavaria.
 In 2012, the party took part in a "Global Counter Jihad rally" in Stockholm, Sweden along with other groups such as Stop Islamization of Nations (SION), and party leader Michael Stürzenberger was simultaneously leader of the German section of Stop Islamisation of Europe (SIOE).